KDE/kio-fuse/DESIGN.md

 if that is not the case an error is returned without doing any changes.

 If the target is reachable, the next step is to find which part of the URL (from left to right) is the first accessible one.
-This is needed as ioslaves like `tar` do not support listing `tar:///` and instead need some part of the path to return results.
+This is needed as ioworkers like `tar` do not support listing `tar:///` and instead need some part of the path to return results.
 This minimum URL is the "origin" and a `KIOFuseRemoteDirNode` with the origin as `m_overrideUrl` is created, with the parents as plain